elemprod/lptask/README.md

 ## Comparison to a Preemptive OS / RTOS

-The cooperative scheduler does not provide all of the same features which a preemptive OS (RTOS) typically does.
-The major differences include:
+The cooperative scheduler does not support concurrency like a preemptive OS does.
+A cooperative task's handler function executes until it returns, once the task interval expires, in a non-preemptive manner.
+The task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.

-* A task's handler executes until completion, once the task interval expires, in a non-preemptive manner.
-A task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
+A preemptive OS, in comparison, executes multiple threads in parallel.
+A thread can be suspended and resumed at a later time.
+Thread concurrency is very beneficial for managing multiple long running tasks in complex implementations but it requires some additional OS overhead.
+Shared resources must also be atomically accessed to avoid conflicts between the threads.
+A cooperative scheduler can avoid the resource sharing issues since only one task is ever be active at a given time.

-* It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple tasks which are active at the same time.
-This jitter is nearly always acceptable for UI related tasks such as blinking an LED, debouncing a switch or timing the length of music note.
+Since a cooperative task's handler can not be suspended by another task,
-* Tasks which require finer grain control or more deterministic behavior may need be implemented with a dedicated  hardware timer.
-For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.
+task handlers should ideally have a relatively short execution time.
+A task handler with a long execution time might delay other tasks introducing interval error.
+In practice, the problem rarely appears in a low-power embedded systems which typically do not perform computationally intensive operations.
+If it does occur, longer running task can either be broken up into shorter tasks or be configured as repeating tasks which perform their work incrementally in smaller chunks.

 ## Use Cases

-The LPTASK scheduler can be used in almost any simple to medium complexity single processor embedded systems but it really shines in applications which have some of the following characteristics:
+The LPTASK scheduler can be used in almost any simple to medium complexity single processor embedded system but it really shines in applications which have some of the following characteristics:

 * Power reduction is a high priority which is almost always the case for battery powered devices.
 * The application has low duty cycle, the processor is anticipated to be sleeping the majority of the time.
-* The selected platform supports sleeping in a low power state during periods of inactivity.
+* The platform supports sleeping in a low-power state during periods of inactivity.
 * RAM and ROM resources are limited.

-Low power embedded systems typically only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
+Low-power embedded systems typically only require hard real time performance for a small subset of their tasks and often don't require hard real-time performance at all.
 These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and potentially reducing the system's power consumption.